 Others have “head trash” – belief systems in place that typical training cannot fix.
 It’s like an elephant attempting to balance on its toes and do ballet.

-The real issue is that they believe that the top buying criteria of their prospects should be rate, as it would be for them personally, so they really have no possible chance to confront that and win when that ugly little topic of “rate matching” comes up.
-Or perhaps their “head trash” is a need for approval, so their need to be liked exceeds their need to do business and they won’t take the risk to ask for a higher rate.
-Still others battle with the “head trash” of money issues and they just can’t ask for the business.
+The real issue is that they believe that the top buying criteria of their prospects should be the rate, as it would be for them personally, so they really have no possible chance to confront that and win when that ugly little topic of “rate matching” comes up.
+Or perhaps their “head trash” is a need for approval, so their need to be liked exceeds their need to do business, and they won’t take the risk to ask for a higher rate.
+Still, others battle with the “head trash” of money issues, and they just can’t ask for the business.
 These issues are far beyond what typical sales training can fix.

 Others have no idea how to get out there at the right time in the right way, so they are only working on deals that the prospect initiated because it is loan renewal time.
 Let’s face it – they’re already in a mess at that point.
 It’s not impossible – but nearly impossible to turn that ship and get out of the “competition rate-matching game” at that point.
 To be blunt – they’re just plain doing their business wrong, with the wrong people and in the wrong way.